 This summary describes certain material U.S. federal income tax consequences for a U.S. holder (as defined below) of acquiring, owning, and disposing of common shares or ADSs.
-This summary applies to you only if you hold the common shares or ADSs as capital assets for tax purposes.
-This summary does not apply to you if you are a member of a class of holders subject to special rules, such as:
+This summary applies to you only if you hold the common shares or ADSs as capital assets for U.S. federal income tax purposes (generally, property held for investment).
+This summary does not apply to you if you are a member of a class of holders subject to special rules, including (but not limited to):

-- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for securities holdings; - a bank or financial institution: - a life insurance company; - a tax-exempt organization; - an entity treated as a partnership or other passthrough entity (or investors therein) for U.S. federal income tax purposes; - a person that holds common shares or ADSs that are a hedge or that are hedged against interest rate or currency risks; - a person that holds common shares or ADSs as part of a straddle or conversion transaction for tax purposes; - a person whose functional currency for tax purposes is not the U.S. dollar; or - a person that owns or is deemed to own 10% or more of our stock, measured by voting power or value.
+- a broker or dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for securities holdings; - a bank or financial institution; - a life insurance company, real estate investment trust, or regulated investment company; - a tax-exempt organization, qualified retirement plan, individual retirement account, or other tax-deferred account; - an entity treated as a partnership or other passthrough entity (or investors therein) for U.S. federal income tax purposes; - a person that holds common shares or ADSs that are a hedge or that are hedged against interest rate or currency risks; - a person that holds common shares or ADSs as part of a straddle or conversion transaction for tax purposes; - a person whose functional currency for tax purposes is not the U.S. dollar; or - a person that owns or is deemed to own (directly, indirectly, or constructively) 10% or more of our stock, measured by voting power or value.